silverstripe/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 Before installing Composer you should ensure your system has the version control system, [Git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Composer uses Git to check out the code dependancies you need to run your Silverstripe CMS website from the code repositories maintained on GitHub.
+Composer uses Git to check out the code dependencies you need to run your Silverstripe CMS website from the code repositories maintained on GitHub.

 Next, [install composer](https://getcomposer.org/download/).
 For our documentation we assume the `composer` command is installed globally.
 You should now be able to run the command: